5 things to watch out for when buying a domain

 If you plan to use your domain to host a website or NFT gallery, you’ll want to make sure they’re compatible with as many native browsers as possible or offer browser extensions to ensure your domain can be seen.

 A few key ones to check are whether they are compatible with Opera, Brave and whether they have extensions for Chrome or Firefox.
-Over time we expect more and more browsers will begin to provide support for NFT domains but in the meantime, it’s good to go with the ones which have the most support today.
+Over time we expect more and more browsers will begin to provide support for web3 domains but in the meantime, it’s good to go with the ones which have the most support today.

 5. Wallet Compatibility

-What good is an NFT domain as a wallet username if it isn’t supported by the wallets you own?
+What good is a web3 domain as a wallet username if it isn’t supported by the wallets you own?
 Be sure to check and see if the domain registrar you’re working with has support for the major wallets out there like Coinbase, Metamask, Trust Wallet, to name a few.
 Believe us...this will make your life a whole lot easier when you decide to replace your wallet addresses with your domain name.